 Are there sales and/or value-added taxes in China?

 Yes, there is value-added tax (VAT) in China.
 VAT is applying to both goods and service sectors.
-Standard rate of VAT is 17 percent.
+Standard rate of VAT ranges from 6 percent to 13 percent.

 Are there unemployment taxes in China?